carefulcomputer/node-red-contrib-settings-vault/README.md

 **For Security:**
 1. **Backups**: Always backup both `flows.json` and `flows_cred.json` together
 2. **Access Control**: Enable Node-RED's admin authentication to prevent unauthorized access
-3. **Password Type**: Use the "password" type for sensitive values to mask them in the editor
+3. **Credential Type**: Use the "credential" type for sensitive values to mask them in the editor
 4. **Separate Environments**: Use different `credentialSecret` values for dev, staging, and production

 **For Configuration Management:**